gatsbyjs/gatsby/docs/blog/2018-05-24-launching-new-gatsby-company/index.md

 Then in 2013, React was released.

-I first heard about React from [David Nolen’s blog post introducing his ClojureScript wrapper of React Om](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs).
+I first heard about React from [David Nolen's blog post introducing his ClojureScript wrapper of React Om](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs).
 I was completely fascinated by his analysis; his identification of DOM manipulation code as a major contributor to application complexity and slowdowns resonated with me.
 I started reading everything I could find on React and soon became a huge fan.

 Early in 2014, I left Pantheon to explore new opportunities.
 I dove deeper into React and built a number of sample applications and was astounded at how productive I was.
 Problems that used to take me weeks to solve in Backbone.js took me hours in React.
 Not only was I productive; my code felt remarkably simple.
 With Backbone.js, I always felt I was one or two slip-ups from the whole application spiraling out of control.
 With React, elegant and simple solutions seemed to come naturally from using the library.
 Again, I could feel things in web land were changing in a very big way.